 - 20 g (¾oz) sun-dried tomatoes in oil (about 2 pieces) chopped

 - 5 basil leaves shredded

 - 1 tablespoon oil from the sundried tomato jar.

 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.
 Grease and line a 20cm (8in) square baking tin.

 - Combine 200g (7oz) cornmeal, 100g (3½oz) plain flour, 2tsp baking powder, 1 tablespoon sugar, and ½ teaspoon salt iin a mixing bowl and mix well.

 - Add 50g (2oz) grated cheddar, 20g (¾oz) chopped sundried tomatoes and 5 shredded basil leaves and mix into the dry ingredients.
 Make a well in the centre.

-- In another bowl or a jug, lightly beat one egg with a fork then add 350ml (12floz) milk, 1 tbsp olive oil and 1 tbsp of oil from the jar of sundried tomatoes and beat again.
+- In another bowl or a jug, lightly beat one egg with a fork then add 350ml (12floz) milk, 1 tablespoon olive oil and 1 tablespoon of oil from the jar of sundried tomatoes and beat again.